meegpipe/meegpipe/tutorials/batman/abp_feat.md

 features spread across such a large number of text files is inconvenient for futher analyses using statistical software such as [R][r].
 It would be much better if we could have all ABP features in a single comma-separated file.
-At the same time, need to keep track whether a feature came from this or that experimental sub-block.
-Also, it would be very advantageous if we could incorporate into our feature table information regarding the experimental manipulation that took place in a given sub-block.
-Let's go step by step and start by writing a function that will translate block numbers and subject IDs to condition names:
+At the same time, we need to keep track whether a feature came from this or that experimental sub-block.
+Also, it would be very advantageous if we could incorporate into our feature table information regarding the experimental manipulation (the __condition__) that took place in a given sub-block.

+Let's start by writing a function that will translate block numbers and subject IDs to condition names:

 [r]: http://www.r-project.org/